stephen18961/CIT-Package-Sorting-System/README.md

     *Note: If you encounter issues with TensorFlow, ensure your Python, CUDA, and cuDNN versions are compatible.
 TensorFlow 2.10 is specified.*

 4.  **Keras-OCR Models**:
-    The system uses Keras-OCR.
-The pre-trained models for Keras-OCR will be downloaded automatically on first use if not already cached.
-The custom recognizer model `models/recognizer_with_augment.h5` should be present in the `models` directory at the project root.
+    The system uses Keras-OCR with its default pre-trained models.
+These will be downloaded automatically on first use if not already cached.
+No additional model files are required.

 5.  **Initial Data (Optional)**:
     *   The database (`instance/packages.db`) will be created automatically when you first run the application.